Dual Language Researcher Fact-checks SoR

 Evidence from neuroscience research substantiates the efficacy of phonics-first instruction.

-Neuroscience research refutes these interpretations of the process of constructing meaning from text (Goodman, Fries & Strauss, 2016).
-SoR researchers who challenge the utility of cueing system(s) research fail to consult the body of neuroscience research on the construct of linguistic prediction (Kuperberg & Jaeger, 2016; Ryskin & Nieuwland, 2023).
+Neuroscience research provides scientific evidence to support interpretations of the process of constructing meaning from text (Goodman, Fries & Strauss, 2016).
+SoR researchers who challenge the validity of constructivist perspectives on reading in the brain fail to consult the body of neuroscience research on the construct of linguistic prediction (Kuperberg & Jaeger, 2016; Ryskin & Nieuwland, 2023).
 These researchers assert although review of the literature led us to the conclusion that different subfields and different researchers have critically different conceptions of what it means to predict during language comprehension that language comprehension is predictive.
 If literacy educators substitute the term “guessing” for “prediction” the controversy over “cueing” in reading is resolved.
-Another evidence-free assertion is that the subsystems of language are in competition with each other.
-The alternative theory posits that when teachers prompt readers to pay attention to syntax or semantics, this detracts from their word recognition and decoding base on grapho-phonics and therefore, disrupting a more efficient “division of labor” where phonological decoding should be primary (Seidenberg, 2017).
+Consider this claim from Strauss, Goodman and Paulson (2009):

 SoR CLAIM 9 (Analysis to be posted soon)